calebplum/yealink-dialler/README.md

 # yealink-dialler
 Yealink-dialler is a Python interface to send commands to Yealink IP phones.
 It was written in early 2016 and is is untested on firmware released since then.
-It currently performs the following functions:
+It performs the following functions:

 1. Dial telephone numbers
 2. Answer incoming calls